SvenRosvall/QueryVlcb/README.md

-# QueryCbus
+# QueryVlcb
-Some Python scripts to query for information on a CBUS layout.
+Some Python scripts to query for information on a VLCB/CBUS layout and perform some actions that are not provided by the [Module Management Console](https://github.com/david284/MMC-SERVER) (MMC).

+The scripts connect to a running CBUS Server on network port 5550 on the localhost.
+Such a server can be provided by MMC, JMRI CBUS Hub or Nigel Phillip's CBUS Server.

+Note: CBUS® is the registered trademark of Dr. Mike Bolton.

 ## Scripts

 ### QueryNodes.py
-Queries for nodes that are online on a CBUS network.
+Queries for nodes that are online on a VLCB/CBUS network.
 This script does not take any command line parameters.

 Sends a QNN message and collects the PNN responses from the nodes and presents them